-4 Easy Peasy Money Saving Ideas That Anyone Can Follow
+4 Genius Money Saving Ideas That Anyone Can Follow

 I’m working on a strict budget for two reasons.

 I want to ensure that I’m saving enough money for future (imaginary) BIG purchases.
 Plus, I want to save enough money and crush enough debt to start my own business.

 Repaying a bunch of debt before quitting my job feels like the safest and most responsible move to make.

 In order to do this, my husband and I are pinching our coins, monitoring our credit score and staying focused.

 Here are a few money saving ideas I’m trying to stick to for budgeting/credit score health that I want to share; some borrowed from others and some my own strategies.

 1. Set Specific Days to Spend Dough

 This idea I got from the couple at Younghouselove.com (who have recently stopped blogging boo, hoo) and it made me laugh at first.

 They came up with the idea to not make any purchases Monday – Thursday.
 Meaning no cash, debit, credit, or online transactions, PERIOD.